charlize-yeh/atthackathon/README.md

 **who's in the Team:** Charlize Yeh, Kezia Leung, and Ezinwanne Okoye

-**how to run the program:** All you have to do is click this website link and it will bring you to our project! key frameworks that you are using
+**how to run the program:** All you have to do is click this website link and it will bring you to our project! https://atthackathon.charlizeyeh.repl.co/

+**key frameworks that you are using:** CSS, HTML